 The Master's programme Artificial Intelligence does not offer the possibility of distance education, since students need to attend lectures and practicals in order to complete the programme successfully.

+In some cases it is possible to follow specific courses of your interest.
 Information and conditions about electives can be found here.
-Please note that due to the limited capacity of the courses students of the master programme Artificial Intelligence have priority.
+Please note that due to the limited capacity of the courses students of the Master's programme Artificial Intelligence have priority.